Scrooge (1970 film): Critical reception

-Pauline Kael, writing in The New Yorker, found Scrooge to be an "innocuous musical version of A Christmas Carol, starring Albert Finney looking glum.
+Pauline Kael of The New Yorker found Scrooge to be an "innocuous musical version of A Christmas Carol, starring Albert Finney looking glum.
 The Leslie Bricusse music is so forgettable that your mind flushes it away while you're hearing it."
 Jay Cocks of Time magazine derided Finney's performance as "drastically disappointing.
 [He] grumbles and hobbles through his part, employing mannerism instead of nuance."
 Cocks was also critical of Bricusse's songs, and summarized the film as "a high-budget holiday spectacular, a musical extracted from Dickens' A Christmas Carol that turns out to be a curdled cup of holiday cheer [...]
 First frame to last, Scrooge is a mechanical movie made with indifference to every quality but the box office receipts."

+Among retrospective reviews, James Berardinelli of ReelViews called Scrooge "a harmless, fitfully enjoyable version of the timeless classic".
+He felt Finney belonged "somewhere in the middle of the pack with this hammy, albeit enjoyable, portrayal", but nevertheless felt Alec Guinness gave a "standout performance".
+Derek Winnert noted that the "lame script but thoughtful handling produce an upmarket, good-looking film that impresses without exciting greatly."
 Author Fred Guida called it one of the most underrated adaptions of the book.

+Metacritic, which uses a weighted average, assigned the a score of 58 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Accolades

-The film was nominated for best original song score, and "Thank You Very Much" for best original song, though it failed to win in either category.
-It also received nominations, but no oscars, for art direction/set decoration and costume design.
+The film was nominated for Best Original Song Score, and "Thank You Very Much" for Best Original Song, though it failed to win in either category.
+It also received nominations, but no Oscars, for Best Art Direction/Set Decoration and Best Costume Design.